-> Cardboard is a great medium to work with for many craft projects and a vase is a great example.
-This is a guide about making a recycled cardboard vase.
+Cardboard is a great medium to work with for many craft projects and a vase is a great example.
+This is a page about making a recycled cardboard vase.

-> This is a really cool use of recycled cardboard and a very funky way to display flowers in your green home.
+This is a really cool use of recycled cardboard and a very funky way to display flowers in your green home.

 - Start by using a marker to outline the circumference of your jar for the base of your cardboard vase.
 I used an 8 inch round salsa jar.

 - Cut out the base, leaving about a 1/2-inch border around the marked circle.

 - Cut your cardboard into 1/2-inch long strips, making sure to cut against the grain of the corrugation ( so the circle design on cardboard piece shows on outside of vase.)

 - Cut your strips the 1/2 long strips into 1-1/2-inch pieces.
 Your pieces might have to be slightly bigger or smaller depending on the size of your jar.

 - Figure out how many cardboard pieces you need to go around the base of your vase, making sure your jar will fit.
 I lined them up on bottom, touching the top right corner of one piece to the top left corner of next.

 - Glue the pieces to the base.
 I lined up top corners of each piece around.